judoscale/judoscale-python/sample-apps/celery_sample/README.md

 # Celery Sample App

-This is a minimal Flask app for testing Celery with the judoscale-python package.
+This is a minimal Flask app for testing Celery with the judoscale package.

 ## Prerequisites